ubugeeei/reading-vuejs-core-vapor/README.md

 Vue.js member and core staff of the Vue.js Japan User Group.\
 Involved in the development of Vapor Mode from its inception (November 2023).\
-Became an external collaborator for vuejs/core-vapor in October 2023.\
+Became an external collaborator for vuejs/core-vapor in December 2023.\
 In April 2024, joined the Vue.js organization and became a member of the Vapor Team.

 https://ublog.dev/